scrapinghub/splash/docs/scripting-element-object.rst

 **Async:** no.

-Example 1: get the form, fill with values and submit it
+Example: get the form, fill with values and submit it

 .. code-block:: html